 Throughout the album the band manages to maintain the high level of songwriting, performance and the overall energy.
 The energy level is high even on the occasions when the band slows down like in the gorgeous ballad “Already Said”, grungy “Till Tomorrow” and the acoustic jammy “Say Watcha Want”, which wakes memories of Skeoch’s time in Tesla, when the band released the game changing live acoustic album Five Man Acoustical Jam.

 And speaking of Skeoch and Tesla, that connection needs to be addressed as well; should you expect this to be something like those early Tesla albums?
 No not at all.
 Sure, there are some songs on the album that would feel at home on Into the Now or Psychotic Supper and Skeoch’s playing sure does bring out the memories of his years in Tesla, but that’s basically where the comparisons end.
 And that even thou that common for Tesla and Resist & Bite is that they deliver that pure down to earth rock.
 Resist & Bite do come across at more modern and even heavier and this debut is also serves as a reminder to how crucial of a role Skeoch played in Tesla.
-His guitar tone, sense for melodically driven energetic guitar playing as well as songwriting qualities are such a key element of this release just as they were on the those first five tesla releases.
+His guitar tone, sense for melodically driven energetic guitar playing as well as songwriting qualities are such a key element of this release just as they were on the those first five Tesla albums.
 Perhaps that’s also one of principal reasons why they never managed to match they earlier albums since his departure.

 Resist & Bite is stronger than any Tesla album released without Skeoch, with possible exception of Forever More.
 And even that album would in best case draw a tie with this 2021 release.

-Overall looking this album doesn’t come with much new and combination of rock inspiration from those three golden decades of rock isn’t something rare.
+Overall looking, this album doesn’t come with much new and combination of rock inspiration from those three golden decades of rock isn’t something rare.
 But unlike many other who have done it before it hits a homerun on just about all its aspects and as such it’s rare one.
 Voodoo Johnson’s 10.000 Horses, Slave To The System’s self-titled debut and Skid Row’s Thickskin, are some of the other that come to mind.

 The 14-track album keeps the level throughout, but perhaps there is a song or two that could have been left out (radio edit of “I”), being one of them or even better, replaced by the mighty first song from the band “The Myth I’m Livin’”, which for some reason is not featured on the album.